bchaoss/Note-Learning-and-Newsletter/Relearning-AB-Testing-1-Experimentation-at-B2B.md

 ## 0. Experimentation is as valuable and important in B2B as it is in B2C.

+Large-scale A/B testing in the B2C internet industry is a privilege of having massive traffic and data.

+In the pharmaceutical industry, researchers have relied on hundreds (or even just dozens) of samples  to find statistical evidence for almost a century.

+In that light, B2B can certainly conduct scientific and effective experiments, and uncover valuable insights as well.

 ## 1. Challenges at B2B Testing

+B2B experiments face a complex set of unique challenges.

+These challenges mainly come from the nature of B2B transactions, the fat-tailed distribution of companies, and the slow movement of business

 ### Organizational-level randomization